dcunited001/dcunited001.github.io/_drafts/fairy-tail.md

     - however, is intrigued when intuition causes his hair to stand on end
   - it's this curiosity that's nearly killed him so many times before
     - yet has taught him so much at the same time
+- mage catches a bad vibe and tries to leave, but is then intrigued to learn there's a connection to the princesses, thus stays
 - the mage has tried to forget, desperately
   - so when the assassin approaches him, he is grateful for the opportunity to forget
 - the assassin becomes worried: this was unexpected.
   - how could someone turn down immortality? and so quickly?
-    - hasn't he heard of the power of this priest? even the priest was sure it would work
+    - hasn't he heard of the power of this priest? even the priest seemed sure it would work
+      - TODO: resolve plot inconsistency problems here and elsewhere with the poison stuff
+      - without devaluing this event. assassin must present mage with choice, mage must choose to forget,
+        - assassin must act selfishly and attempt to cure himself and in doing so die
+        - mage must be arrested bc of this
   - the assassin performs a "miracle" with the supposed elixir of immortality
     - as instructed by the priest.  he's worried the mage doesn't believe him
   - the mage still doesn't value eternal life, as he believes something greater lies beyond this one